Statues of Kamehameha I: Features

+Second statue in Honolulu

+The re-ordered copy is the statue that now stands in front of the Aliʻiōlani Hale court building in Honolulu.
+It had arrived safely in Honolulu aboard the British ship Aberaman on July 31, 1883.

+Third replica

 A third replica was commissioned when Hawaii attained statehood and was unveiled in 1969.
 It stood in the United States Capitol alongside the Father Damien Statue and was the heaviest statue in Statuary Hall, weighing 15,000 pounds.
 In 2008, shortly after Hawaii-born Barack Obama was nominated as the Democratic Party's candidate for the presidency, the statue was moved from a dark, back row of Statuary Hall to a prominent position in Emancipation Hall in the Capitol's new visitor center.